splunk/observability-workshop/docs/README.md

 1. Determine the new version by bumping the major or minor version.

-1. Update the `version` list in `mkdocs.yml` with the name of the release tag, e.g. `v4.2`.
+1. Use `bumpversion --list minor` (by default, or `bumpversion --list major` if requested, see above) to update the version number in various places and commit the changes.

 1. Update [README.md](../README.md) and prepend the version to the list of available versions.
+The list has the two latest versions.

 1. Retrieve all remote tags.
 This will spot tag conflicts early and prevent accidentially pushing tags deleted on the remote.

-1. Commit these change with a message like `Releasing v4.2`:
+1. Amend the commit created by `bumpversion` with these change and a message like "`Releasing v4.2`":

     ```bash
-    git add mkdocs.yml README.md && git commit -m 'Releasing v4.2'
+    git add README.md && git commit -amend -m 'Releasing v4.2'
     ```

 1. Tag the release: